Dizzy0703/z12-assembler/README.txt

 BEQF r0 r1 13   # Branch forward 13 instructions if r0 is equal to r1
 BEQB r0 r1 13   # Branch backward 13 instructions if r0 is equal to r1
 BLB r0 r1 13    # Branch backward 13 instructions if r0 is less than r1

-NOTICE: THESE FILES ARE DISTRIBUTED WITHOUT ANY LICENSE.
-You are free to copy, modify, and distribute these files, but source code is withheld until a license is suggested and applied.